njlauersdorf/ABPs/ABPs/README.md

 > What do you want to analyze?

 where it seeks the length of the bin for meshing the system (typically 5), the time step size to be analyzed (always 1 unless we care about velocity), and our post-processing method.
+Right before the prompt, the optional inputs are given for each, similar to the initial conditions in running simulations in the previous section.
 A second bash script will be submitted for each .gsd file in the current directory where this information is passed to.
-There, a python post-processing file will be ran on each .gsd file separately that corresponds to our response to the third prompt.
-These post processing files typically output a series of .png files for each frame and a .txt file (located in the /MM_DD_YYYY_txt_files_folder) compiling certain information at each time step.
+While running each python post-processing for each .gsd file on at a time on your local CPU, each will be submitted separately and run together on separate CPUs on Longleaf using SLURM.
+These post processing files typically output a series of .png files for each frame (optional input) and a .txt file (located in the /MM_DD_YYYY_txt_files_folder) compiling certain information at each time step.
 Once the python script finishes running, the second bash file will compile each series of .png files (located in the /MM_DD_YYYY_pic_files folder) into a .mp4 (located in the /MM_DD_YYYY_vid_files folder).
 The bash script will proceed to delete all .png files that were created by that post-processing script.
 Therefore, what we're left with will always be .mp4 files. or.txt files unless an error occurs.
-These .txt files are typically read into certain jupyter notebook scripts to analyze them averaged over time and to identify trends over our input parameters.
+These .txt files are typically read into certain jupyter notebook scripts to clean, wrangle, and analyze them further (i.e. averaged over time and to identify trends over our input parameters).

+### Downloading data from Longleaf

 If you'd like to download a file from Longleaf to your local computer, you can input: